-The concept of trauma certainly applies to the experiences of humane animal care and control officers dealing with abuse and neglect of helpless animals by abusive, neglectful humans.
-It is also traumatic to put animals down because they have not been rescued.
+The concept of trauma certainly applies to the experiences of adult protective services professionals and law enforcement professionals dealing with abuse and neglect of vulnerable adults.
+It is traumatic to see other humans suffer, often due to other people's abuse and neglect.